 United Nations emblem

 Use and display of the United Nations emblem is highly restricted and essentially limited to the organization’s activities.
 You may not use any trademark, official mark, official emblem, flag or logo of the United Nations, or any of its other means of promotion or publicity, to represent or imply an association or affiliation with the United Nations without the United Nation’s prior written consent.
-All requests for the use of the UN logo should be sent to firstname.lastname@example.org via email.
+Requests for the use of the UN emblem should be sent to permissions(at)un.org via email.

-For guidelines governing the use of United Nations-produced maps, and if you wish to seek permission to reproduce a map, please visit the UN's Cartographic section.
+For guidelines governing the use of United Nations-produced maps, and if you wish to seek permission to reproduce a map, please visit the UN's Geospatial Information Section.

 UN photos may be used to further the aims and work of the United Nations.
 They cannot be used for advertising, marketing or in ways which are inconsistent with the Organization's mission.
 UN photos cannot be altered, sold, redistributed or used to create derivative works.
 For additional guidelines and to view their galleries, please visit the UN photo website.